Patricia Mukhim: Biography

-Patricia Mukhim was born in Shillong, the capital city of the Northeast Indian state of Meghalaya.
-She is known to have had a difficult childhood as her parents divorced when she was young and was brought up by her single mother.
-She did her schooling and college education in Shillong and secured graduate degrees in Arts (BA) and education (BEd).
-She started her career as a teacher but turned to journalism in 1987 as a columnist and, since 2008, is the editor of the Shillong Times, the first English-language daily in Meghalaya.
+Patricia Mukhim was born in Shillong, Meghalaya.
+She had a difficult childhood as her parents divorced when she was young and was brought up by her single mother.
+She was educated in Shillong, and obtained graduate degrees in Arts (BA) and education (BEd).
+She started her career as a teacher but turned to journalism in 1987 as a columnist and, since 2008, as the editor of the Shillong Times, the first English-language daily in Meghalaya.
 She also contributes articles to other publications such as The Statesman, The Telegraph, Eastern Panorama and The North East Times.

-Patricia Mukhim is the founder of Shillong, We Care a non governmental organization which was involved in the fight against militancy in Meghalaya.
-She was a member of the National Security Advisory Board of the Government of India and served as a member of the National Foundation for Communal Harmony, under the Ministry of Home Affairs, India.
-She is former member of the Governors of the Indian Institute of Mass Communication.
+Patricia Mukhim is the founder of Shillong, We Care a non-governmental organisation which was involved in the fight against militancy in Meghalaya.
+She was a member of the National Security Advisory Board of the Government of India and a member of the National Foundation for Communal Harmony, under the Ministry of Home Affairs, India.
+She is a former member of the Governors of the Indian Institute of Mass Communication.

-Mukhim was former member District Consumer Protection Forum, East Khasi Hills District, Meghalaya.
-Mukhim is former member, National Security Advisory Board (NSAB).

 Mukhim is credited with several articles on the socio-political milieu of Meghalaya.
 She has contributed a chapter to book on matriarchy by Heide Göttner-Abendroth under the title, Khasi matrilineal society - Challenges in the 21st century and is working on a book, When Hens Crow.
-She has attended many conferences and seminars in places such as Japan, Thailand, Hawaii, Switzerland,UK, USA, Canada.
-She has also appeared on several television and radio programs.
+She is the author of the book titled Waiting for an Equal World - Gender in India's Northeast.

 Patricia Mukhim is a divorcee and has three children, two of her children having died earlier.